 The upper portion of the File menu enables existing TIN files to be loaded or previously edited TIN files to be saved.

-Tip: TIN maker has facilities for removing triangles, add new point data, moving points etc.
+Tip: TINMaker has facilities for removing triangles, adding new point data, moving points, etc.

 A list of TIN files recently worked on is also available.

-Now the options selected as active on the View drop down menu come into play.
-The TIN surface shows as a set of blue triangles, contours (isolines) are shown in green.
+Now the options selected as active on the View drop-down menu come into play.
+The TIN surface shows a set of blue triangles, and contours (isolines) are shown in green.
+Here is another example.

 Note that this menu provides tools for editing TIN elements.

 Tools for manipulating points are located here.
-It is possible to add extra points from a different (perhaps later) survey.
-Points can be deleted, or subsets of point data defined inside a new boundary can be exported and so on.
+Adding extra points from a different (perhaps later) survey is possible.
+Points can be deleted, or subsets of point data defined inside a new boundary can be exported, and so on.

-The figure below shows a view of this model with the triangles off, but filled – the triangle option in the View drop down menu is turned off to shown a rather nice view of the ground topography.
+The figure below shows a view of this model with the triangles off, but filled – the triangle option in the View drop-down menu is turned off to show a rather nice view of the ground topography.